-Rio is excited to announce a brand new blog series written especially for you by Marlene Richey, award-winning consultant to emerging artists (Contemporary Design Group’s 2009 Designer Advocate of the Year), seminar teacher, ongoing contributor to a column for Art Jewelry magazine called “Business Savvy,” and author of an award-winning book about running a small jewelry design/craft business, called “Profiting by Design.”
-Marlene will be posting here on The Studio, beginning next week and on a regular basis.
+Rio is excited to announce a brand new blog series, Business Savvy, written especially for you by Marlene Richey, award-winning consultant to emerging artists (Contemporary Design Group’s 2009 Designer Advocate of the Year), seminar teacher, ongoing contributor to a column for Art Jewelry magazine called “Business Savvy,” and author of an award-winning book about running a small jewelry design/craft business, called “Profiting by Design.”
+Marlene will be posting here on Rio Grande’s Blog, beginning next week and on a regular basis.
 In each post, she’ll share her extensive business savvy!

 Marlene offers a well-rounded and much-needed perspective on how being an artist and an entrepreneur can go hand-in-hand.
 She teaches others based on her own extensive experience as an artist and a successful business woman.
 After graduating from Central Washington University with a BA in art and jewelry, she realized at some point that running a small business is an art form of its own—a necessary one for the many artists who want to make a living by doing their art.